Discreet Confidential Consultation (213) 374-3952

 Over the last twenty-five years, I've been involved with defending cases involving sex crimes and the transfer of obscene material.
 Many years ago, a famous quote by a Supreme Court Justice was trying to decide whether something was considered indecent material.

 Now, more and more, I'm even seeing Facebook being utilized to transfer obscene images.
-Somehow the offenders think that the federal government cannot figure this information out.
-They don't realize that Facebook monitors that type of activity, as does Instagram and many other social media platforms.
+Somehow, the offenders believe that the federal government cannot determine this information.
+They don't realize that Facebook, as well as Instagram and many other social media platforms, monitors this type of activity.

 I've seen prosecutions at the state and federal levels regarding a violation of 18 U.S.C.
 1470 in transferring obscene material.
-Again, the feds typically will not get involved unless it's a dire situation – multiple images involved – various victims involved.
+Again, the feds typically will not get involved unless it's a dire situation, involving multiple images and various victims.
 Otherwise, they will let the state deal with this type of offense and prosecute those involved in the transfer of obscene material.

-What you can do is get in front of a federal criminal defense attorney as soon as possible, give him all the information related to your case so that the attorney can determine whether or not any defenses might apply to your case, or whether it's a situation where you should resolve the matter with the prosecutors as soon as possible.
+It is crucial to seek the guidance of a federal criminal defense attorney as soon as possible.
+Provide them with all the information related to your case so that they can determine the best course of action.
+Whether there are defenses that might apply to your case or it's a situation that needs to be resolved with the prosecutors, time is of the essence.

-If it is a situation where negotiation is the best strategy, having an attorney who has negotiated with prosecutors at the federal level and had successful results is crucial to your future.
+If negotiation is the best strategy in a situation, having an attorney who has negotiated with federal prosecutors and achieved successful results is crucial to your future.

 Once I have all the information, I'll utilize my experience dealing with these types of offenses.
 We will develop a plan that considers all of the essential things you have to lose related to your job, family, and freedom.
 Call a federal sex crime defense lawyer at our law firm to review your case.